matsim-vsp/pave/README.md

-# AVÖV Projekt Webseite
+# PAVE Projekt Webseite

-This repo contains the interactive visualization website for AVÖV/AVOEV, available at https://avoev-vsp.github.io.
+This repo contains the interactive visualization website for PAVE, available at ***.

 This README details build instructions for the website itself.